lineality/definition_behavior_studies/README.md

 As with STEM itself there is often, sadly, so far no clear shared vocabulary for these topics, but the topics are very real empirically and whatever they are called you will face them doing projects.

-For example, any policy or feature defining or described with the term/topic 'model explainability' should be clearly described in the areas outlined here.
+(Note: a policy or feature defining, or described with, the term/topic "explainability" (an area that has many different branches and also socially has a tendency towards undiscussed habitual perfunctory proxies) should be clearly discussed and described in the areas outlined here (not merely shoved under the carpet with the first excuse to 'be done with' what should be an ongoing effort.)

 # 1. Categories of Types of Systems and Linearity: